garvita-tiwari/garvita-tiwari.github.io/_pages/pnw.md

 layout: page
 permalink: /pnw/
 title: Pacific North West
-description: A reminder how beautiful our home is!!
+description: A reminder of how beautiful our home truly is.
 nav: false

 ---